-Angola has never made it past the quarterfinals at the African Cup of Nations.
-This year’s competition in South Africa marks the seventh time the Palancas Negras have been to the Afcon.
+Angola has never made it past the quarterfinals at the African Cup of Nations (AFCON).
+The 2013 edition of the competition in South Africa marks the seventh time the Palancas Negras have been to the AFCON.
 Coincidentally, it was also in South Africa where the Angolans debuted in the competition, back in 1996.
 Although they put in some brave performances, the Palancas were marginally outclassed by the better organized Egyptians, losing 2-1 in the opening match, before losing again to hosts South Africa by 1-0 in their next fixture.
 For their last group game against a Cameroonian side that included 19 year-old Rigobert Song, the Palancas were winning 3-1 with eight minutes to spare after goals by Joni, Paulão and 21 year-old Quinzinho.
 Cameroon came back and tied the match in the 90th minute through an own goal by Helder Vicente.

 Then came the heady days of October 2005 and Akwá’s goal against Rwanda that took the country to its first ever World Cup appearance (you can hear the original Angolan radio broadcast of that moment here).
 Sadly the Palancas were again eliminated in the first round of Afcon 2006 in Egypt, but Ghana 2008 saw their fortunes change.
 Manucho Gonçalves burst into the fore and helped Angola to an emphatic win against Senegal.
 A spirited tie against eternal rivals South Africa and a dour 0-0 draw against Tunisia saw Angola make it to the quarterfinals, where they were then promptly eliminated by Egypt.
 The Pharaohs went on to win the Championship.